darkice1/easy-notion/README.md

   - Converts full Markdown (headings 1‑3, paragraphs, images, tables, lists, block quotes, horizontal rules, inline * *bold** / *italic* / `code`, links, strike‑through) into native Notion blocks on‑the‑fly.
   - Images inside tables are automatically extracted and appended with captions to satisfy Notion API constraints.
+  - Supports an optional high‑fidelity converter via Node’s `@tryfabric/martian` when available; otherwise falls back to the built‑in Kotlin converter.

+- **HTML Rendering & Safety**
+  HTML output from `getDataBase` escapes text and attributes and uses `rel="noopener noreferrer"` on links.

 - **Workspace Search** – `findNotionDatabase`
   Locate a database by its exact title and return its ID.